openstack-infra/system-config/doc/source/firehose.rst

 -------------
-If you would like to connect to the firehose using ssl to encrypt the events you recieve from MQTT you just need to connect with ssl enabled via either of the encypted ports.
+If you would like to connect to the firehose using ssl to encrypt the events you recieve from MQTT you just need to connect with ssl enabled via either of the encrypted ports.
 If you'd like to verify the server ssl certificate when connecting you'll need to provide a CA bundle to use as most MQTT clients do not know how to use the system trusted CA bundle like most http clients.